microsoft/scalar/CONTRIBUTING.md

 - *Platform specific code, and only platform specific code, should go in `GVFSPlatform`*

-  When platform specific code is required, it should be placed in `GVFSPlatform` or one of the platforms it contains (e.g. `IKernelDriver`)
+  When platform specific code is required, it should be placed in `GVFSPlatform` or one of the platforms it contains.

 ## Tracing and Logging